SEVEN STEPS TO THE REST OF GOD

 Our deliverance from the afflictions of life and from the bondages of our flesh will take place when He appears, provided we are watching in joyous expectation for His glorious Presence.

 But before the fullness of redemption can be given us there must be a coming of Christ in judgment — a judgment that leads to redemption from the bondages of sin in our personality.
-This prior coming of Christ to those who are looking for Him is set forth in Malachi 3:1: “the Lord, whom ye seek, shall suddenly come to his temple.”
+This prior coming of Christ to those who are looking for Him is set forth in Malachi 3:1: “the Lord, whom you seek, shall suddenly come to his temple.”

 The first parallel associates our physical death with the offering of Christ on the cross as the sin-bearer.